Wait — before you pay

 - Fine range:

 ParkingFight is not a law firm and does not provide legal advice.
-Information is for informational purposes only.
-Appeal deadlines are based on publicly available municipal data and may change.
-Always verify current rules with Multnomah County Circuit Court before filing.
+Information on this page is for informational purposes only.
+Appeal deadlines and violation codes are based on publicly available municipal data and may change.
+Always verify current rules with City of Portland Maine Transportation Division / Parking Enforcement before filing.